matthewepler/notebook/aws_architecting_aws/day1.md

 When you create a VPC, it automatically has a main route table with a single route that enables communication with the VPC.
 If you don't explicity associate a subnet with a route table, the subnet is implicity assoc. with the main route table.

+## Module 3: Designing Your Environment
+!!
+If time, compare self-paced lab content to this training.
+For future reference.

+Not all services are available in all regions.
+Regions have different pricing (due to local taxes, etc).

+Reccommendation for AZs: start with two Availability Zones per region.
+* if resources in one Availability Zone are unreachable, your applications should not fail
+* Most apps can support two AZs
+* Using more than two AZs for high availability (HA) is not usually cost-effective
+* Elastic load balancer (and Route53) would determine what AZ will receive the traffic.

+Spot markets exist for every AZ zone.

+RDS and Dynamo's replication across AZs is taken care of by AWS (managed).

+See slides for in-depth explanation of CIDR ranges.

+SUBNETS: In every subnet, the first four and last one IP addresses are reserved for AWS use.
+Recommendations:
+* Start with one publi c and one private subnet per Availability Zone.
+* Allocate substatially more IPs for private subnets than for public subnets.
+* Consider larger subnets over smaller ones (/24 and larger).
+That way you don't have to recreate them.
+More future-proof.
+LEss likely to waste or run out of IPs

+**Routing Traffic in VPCs**
+Only one route table per subnet.
+Security Groups are 'stateful.'
+They remember the incoming traffic and if it was allowed, then it doesn't check it on the way out.
+By default, newly created security groups allow all outbound traffic to all destinations. __e.g.__ a spam virus could otherwise takeover outbound and send a bunch of messages from a mail server.

+Security Groups are Instance (EC2) level.
+ACLs are subnet level.
+* stateless
+* allow all traffic incoming/outgoing by default

+You can only have one Internet Gateway per VPC.
+Period.

+EC2 must have a public IP address to get to the internet, even if it's in a public subnet.

+Multiple VPCs require multiple gateways.
+One for each.

+Outbound traffic from private instances require an NAT instance (the NAT Gateway service from AWS, or an EC2 instance yourself, which enables you to set port forwarding.)

+You can capture flow logs at different levels for your VPC.
+Logs are published to CloudWatch Logs
+* VPC
+* subnet
+* ENI - you can set a way for your machine to keep a static MAC address (useful for licences)

+VPC Peering
+* no internet gateway or virtual gateway required
+* no single pint of failure
+* no bandwidth bottlenecks

+Bastian servers/boxes are ssh gateways to private servers

+## Module 4: Making Your Environment Highly Available (HA)
+Elastic Load Balancing (ELB)
+between instanceso

+Max of 5 static (elastic) IP addresses per account.
+Upgradable if you contact AWS.

+Amazon Route 53 handles Doman Name management and is an authoritative DNS.

+CloudFormation is used to create VPCs

+### Notes from Lab 2
+To create a new AMI from an instance that looks good:
+- do not stop/start the instance.
+That would delete local file changes.
+Instead, snapshot the storage volue of the instance and create an AMI off of that.
+Then launch the new server wtihout having to stop the first one and without having to install anything - it will just work the way it was.
+See 3.1

+When creating an Image from a snapshot, it is recommended to use the HVM (Hardware-assisted virtualization) option as the Virtualization type for most applications.